TeamUndefined2023/GlobalVoice/README.md

 🤩About The Project🤠

-Use Case: Empowering Mute persion with Global Voice Video Calling Web App 🌟
+Use Case: Empowering  persons who can't talk with Global Voice Video Calling Web App 🌟

-Introducing Global Voice, the revolutionary video calling web app tailored to empower mute individuals.
+Introducing Global Voice, the revolutionary video calling web app tailored to empower and bridge the gap of communication between individuals who can't talk .
 At its core, Global Voice is driven by the promise of gesture-enhanced communication – a groundbreaking feature that enables a more expressive and immersive way of connecting. 💪

 ## Global Voice Web App: Overview 🌐🗣️